Baby Bob: Reception and cancellation

 The series was panned by critics but premiered to strong ratings and placed 15th in its first week.
 Baby Bob wrapped its first season, consisting of six episodes, in April 2002 with CBS planning a second season of thirteen episodes.
 However, CBS decided to shift its programming budget to its new series My Big Fat Greek Life and cut the second season order for Baby Bob to eight episodes.
 The second season of Baby Bob remained unaired for over a year until CBS aired the episodes in summer 2003.

-After the show's run ended, the Baby Bob character returned to television in a series of commercials for Quizno's.
+After the show's run ended, the Baby Bob character returned to television in a series of commercials for Quiznos.

 In 2002, TV Guide ranked Baby Bob number 14 on its '50 Worst TV Shows of All Time' list.